 Is the decision a Key Decision?
-N/A
+No

 A Key Decision is an executive decision

-which has a significant impact on two or
+which has a significant impact on two or more

-more District wards or which results in
+District wards or which results in income or

-income or expenditure to the Council above
+expenditure to the Council above the

-the following thresholds:
+following thresholds:

-BDC: Revenue - £75,000 □
+BDC: Revenue - £75,000

-Capital - £150,000 □
+Capital - £150,000

 NEDDC: Revenue - £100,000 □

-Capital - £250,000 □
+Capital - £250,000

-☑ Please indicate which threshold applies
+✓ Please indicate which threshold applies

+E i lease maleate which theshold applies

 Is the decision subject to Call-In?
 N/A

 (Only Key Decisions are subject to Call-In)

+Has the relevant Portfolio Holder been Yes

+informed

 District Wards Affected All

-Links to Corporate Plan priorities or All
+Links to Corporate Plan priorities or Policy All.

-Policy Framework
+Framework